Retirement Planning Checklist

 9 Months Before Retiring

 - If you're also a member of another public retirement system in California, there are steps you need to take to ensure you receive all the benefits you deserve from each system.
-View the publication, When You Change Retirement Systems (PDF, 138 KB), for more information.
+Refer to When You Change Retirement Systems (PDF) for more information.

 - If you have Social Security or other non-CalPERS benefits coming later after retirement, you might want to increase your monthly CalPERS income until those benefits begin.
 See if temporary annuity is right for you.